huberkyle/GPA-Calculator-App/README.md

 # Kyle-Aaron-Morgan-GPA-Probation-App
-Navigate to the development branch.
+How to open the App: Navigate to the development branch.
 Download the GPA Probation App folder and launch the GPAToAchieve.html.